-Many people going into residential care want to keep their home for a while to allow them to adjust to their changed circumstances; however this often means that there are limited funds to pay for the cost of their care.
-Rather than selling your home to pay for your care, we may be able to help you with a Residential Care Loan.
-This is an interest free loan paid to the hospital or rest home and is usually repaid when your home is sold.
+Many people going into residential care may want to keep their home for a while to allow them to adjust to their changed circumstances; however this often means that there are limited funds to pay for the cost of their care.
+Rather than selling your home, we may be able to help you with a Residential Care Loan.
+This is an interest-free loan paid directly to the hospital or rest home and is usually repaid when you die or your home is sold, whichever happens first.

 If you need long-term residential care in a hospital or rest home, you may be able to get a Residential Care Subsidy from the Ministry of Health.
 This subsidy helps with the cost of this care.
 The subsidy is paid directly to the hospital or rest home by the Ministry of Health.

 The School and Year Start-up Payment is available to people who are caring for someone else's child and helps with the costs that mostly happen at the beginning of the year, in particular pre-school and school-related costs such as clothing, school fees and stationery.

 Assistance for seasonal workers who are no longer getting a benefit and have lost wages because of work missed due to bad weather.

 Sickness Benefit was replaced by Jobseeker Support on 15 July 2013.